northbright/Notes/README.md

 # Development Notes

-Record the development notes for further use.
+Record the development notes for future use.

 License:
 Code: Following the License metioned in the source code.